Cardiac amyloidosis: Cause

 The general cause of cardiac amyloidosis is the misfolding of a specific protein precursor depending on the amyloidosis type.
-Protein precursors include immunoglobulin-derived light chains and transthyretin mutations.
+Protein precursors include immunoglobulin-derived light chains and transthyretin.
 The misfolding of the protein causes it to have insoluble beta-pleated sheets, creating an amyloid.
 Amyloid, the aggregation, or clumping, of proteins, is resistant to degradation by the body.
 Amyloids are mostly fibrils, while also containing a P component, apolipoprotein, collagen, fibronectin, and laminin.
 The P component, a pentameric protein, stabilizes the fibrils of the amyloid, which reduces their clearance from the body.
-Deposits of the amyloids can occur throughout the body, including the heart, liver, kidneys, spleen, adrenal glands, and bones.
+Deposits of amyloid can occur throughout the body, including the heart, liver, kidneys, spleen, adrenal glands, and bones.
 Deposits in the extracellular cardiac space can stiffen the heart, resulting in restriction of the ventricles.
 This restriction in ventricular motion results in a decreased ability for the heart to pump efficiently, leading to the various symptoms associated with cardiac amyloidosis.

+Impaired protein processing (proteostasis) and reduced endoplasmic reticulum degradation of TTR with advancing age are thought to potentially contribute to the delayed presentation of both wild-type and genetic TTR amyloidosis.
+Both diseases usually presenting after age 60.

 Diagnosis

 Echocardiography

-Echocardiography is a safe and non-invasive method that can be used to assess the structural and functional disease of the heart.
+Echocardiography is a safe and non-invasive method that can be used to assess structural and functional disease of the heart.
 Amyloidosis presents with ventricle and valvular thickening, biatrial enlargement, restrictive filling pattern, with normal to mildly reduced systolic function and decreased diastolic filling.
 An echo can be used to evaluate for prognosis of the disease, measuring the different strains within the heart.
 Cardiac amyloidosis produces specific alterations to the functionality of the heart.
 Echocardiography can be utilized to detect this specific pattern (relative preservation of the apical myocardium with decreased longitudinal strain in the mid and basal sections), which is 90–95% sensitive and 80–85% specific for cardiac amyloidosis.
-Echocardiography can be used to help physicians with diagnosis, however, it can only be used for the suggestion of the disease, not the confirmation, unless it is late stage amyloidosis.
+Echocardiography can be used to aid with diagnosis, but it is not a definitive test.

 ECG/EKG

 ECGs of patients with cardiac amyloidosis usually show a low voltage in the limb leads, with an unusual extreme right axis.
 There is usually a normal P-wave, however, it can be slightly prolonged.
 For patients with light-chain amyloidosis, the QRS complex pattern is skewed, with poor R-waves of the chest leads.
+In TTR amyloidosis, there is often a discordance between wall thickness suggested by EKG and actual wall thickness, with lower voltages on EKG underestimating wall thickness.

-Holter ECGs can be used to identify asymptomatic arrhythmias.
+Holter monitors can be used to identify asymptomatic arrhythmias.

 EKG changes may be present, showing low voltage and conduction abnormalities like atrioventricular block or sinus node dysfunction.
 Atrial fibrillation (AF) is observed in up to 70% of patients at the time of diagnosis, and patients typically have controlled ventricular rates caused by concomitant conduction system disease.